 Even at a local level, if you’re not investing in SEO, many of your competitors will be.
 As they climb the list, you’ll fall and you’ll have less chance of catching the click.

 And it’s an ongoing process.
 With each new algorithm update, search engines strive to provide users with the best, most relevant content.
-Sites that don’t keep up-to-date with best practice will quickly lose their position.
+Sites that don’t keep up to date with best practice will quickly lose their position.